reown-com/web-examples/basic/dapps/web3inbox/README.md

 # Web3Inbox Example

-Head over to [GM Hackers Repository](https://github.com/WalletConnect/gm-hackers) for more information
+Head over to the [GM Hackers Repository](https://github.com/WalletConnect/gm-hackers) for more information.